 Background information is contained in Environmental Management Commission Hearing Officer's report, Office of State Budget Management certified economic analysis, are provided below:

-Groundwater quality standards are the maximum allowable concentrations of pollutants in groundwater which may be tolerated without creating a threat to human health or which would otherwise render the groundwater unsuitable for use as a drinking water source.
+Groundwater quality standards are the maximum allowable concentrations of contaminants in groundwater which may be tolerated without creating a threat to human health or which would otherwise render the groundwater unsuitable for use as a drinking water source.

 The Division of Water Resource's Classifications and Standards/Rules Review Branch is responsible for the development and maintenance of North Carolina’s groundwater standards.
 Regulations pertaining to the classifications and water quality standards applicable to groundwaters of North Carolina are located in Title 15A of the North Carolina Administrative Code, Subchapter 2L, Sections .0100, .0200, .0300 and .0400.
-These regulations can be located in the NC Administrative code at CSU Rules webpage.
+These regulations can be located in the NC Administrative code at Classifications and Standards Rules webpage.

 Groundwater quality standards are established by 15A NCAC 02L .0202 as the lowest of the following six criteria: